td6766/interview-test-platform/README.md

 ## Challenge

-How can you improve the code, so that we can ship it to our first customers without implementing all the missing features.
-We would like you give us the code that you would be happy to ship.
+How can you improve the code, so that we can ship it to our first customers without implementing all the missing features?
+We would like you give us the code, in a github repository, that you would be happy to ship.
 You expected to only spend up to 1 hour on this.

 ## Requirements

-- This test needs .net core 3.1+ to run which you can download from [here](https://dotnet.microsoft.com/download))
+- This test needs .net core 3.1+ to run which you can download from [here](https://dotnet.microsoft.com/download)).

 ### To build the code use the command `dotnet build`